Force over Distance: Chapter 16

 “No.”

-They rounded the last corner to see Greer waiting for them in front of the chair room.
+They rounded the last corner to see Greer posted in front of the chair room.
 The door was open, the monitors aglow, the interface active.
-Eli was crouched near the base of the chair, in front of his laptop.
-“It’s ready,” Eli said, as soon as they entered.
+Eli crouched near the base of the chair, in front of his laptop.
+“It’s ready,” he said, as soon as they entered.

 Young could barely breathe through the urge to touch the thing.